 1. Inquire About HVAC Insurance Coverage

 You can use a broker or go directly to the carrier.
 Brokers work with many carriers and shop around on your behalf to find the right insurance for an HVAC business in your area.
-Agents will work within their own carrier to find the best coverage options and any pertinent bundles or discounts.
+Agents typically work with a single carrier to find its best coverage options and any pertinent bundles or discounts.

 2. Provide Necessary Information